Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 bounce off objects, sometimes multiple times, before eventually ending at a light source (or not).

+**Describe diagram**.
-As we can see in the diagram a ray coming from one of these two pixels will scatter off the ball and hit the light.
-Other rays coming from this pixel will scatter off the ground and be blocked from reaching the light source by the ball creating a shadow in the image.
+(As we can see in the diagram a ray coming from one of these two pixels will scatter off the ball and hit the light.
+Other rays coming from this pixel will scatter off the ground and be blocked from reaching the light source by the ball creating a shadow in the image.)

 Typically multiple rays are sent per pixel all scattering in different directions.
 You can imagine that of the rays being scattered off this ball only